iPsychonaut/PyNLPtoolkit/README.md

 # PyNLPtoolkit
 A series of functions for parsing strange, but pertinent entries in a corpus (intended for Natural Language Programing).

+I plan on using it for Natural Language Processing.
+All of the texts I'm reading tell you to just remove numbers from NLP.
+My thought is that is very pertinent data and should not be overlooked; so I imagined a toolkit that would allow me to send in number strings and spit out number-words; then I also added in some relavence around phone number and email extraction as well (other typically removed items due to regular expressions '@' and '-').
+The next steps are to include the ability to parse dates (20220303, 3/30/2022, Mar 30th, 2022, etc) and measurement data (1mL, 0.255mg, 2'6", etc) from text as well.

 *Call By Importing*
 import PyNLPtoolkit